IFuentesSR/SAMSARA_UAI/README.md

 ## About

-The scripts correspond to Jupyter Notebooks using Python that can be used to disentangle deforestation from other forest disturbances.
-The code uses Google Earth Engine functionality to run temporal segmentations on Lansat collections in Mediterranean environments.
+The scripts correspond to Jupyter Notebooks using Python and can be used to disentangle deforestation from other forest disturbances.
+The code uses Google Earth Engine (GEE) functionality to run temporal segmentations on Lansat collections in Mediterranean environments.
 Various inputs are developed and different algorithms are tested, including a secondary classification using a random forest model.

 <p align="center">
   <img src="schema2.png" alt="time_series" width="500">
 </p>

-Code to get inputs are in *getting_inputs_using_CCDC.ipynb*.
+The code to get inputs is in *getting_inputs_using_CCDC.ipynb*.
 The classification, cross-validation, and visualisation are in *Classification_disturbances.ipynb*.

+Different algorithms can be obtained using their respective notebooks.
+PELT and npphen can be obtained by integrating GEE or using other alternatives (datacube).
+CCDC is implemented in GEE and some functions are included to process their outputs.

 <p align="center">
   <img src="img2.png" alt="average" width="800">